 Videos were huge in food blogging in 2018, and it’s expected they will be even more popular in 2019.
 I have resisted as long as I can and prayed they would go away, but alas, that’s not happening.
 So, one of my goals for this year is to learn how to shoot and produce food videos.
 Wish me luck, because I am going to need it!

 Grits and Pinecones – Most Popular Recipes in 2018!

 I thought you might be interested in knowing which of my recipes were the most popular with readers this year!
-Not surprisingly, it turns out the most popular recipes were also some of the easiest to prepare, and there are some repeats from the Top Ten in 2016 and the Top Ten in 2017.
+Not surprisingly, it turns out the most popular recipes were also some of the easiest to prepare, and there are some repeats 2016 and 2017.
 Also, not surprisingly, more than half of these recipes are classic southern style recipes.

 If you love baby back ribs but don’t love standing outside in the heat for several hours cooking them or don’t have a grill, this easy recipe for the Best Oven-Baked Baby Back Ribs is for you!
 These baby back ribs, which alone garnered over 187,000 views this year, are mouthwateringly juicy, fall off the bone tender, and when slathered with tangy barbecue sauce, just plain finger-lickin’ good!

 Number six last year, Southern Pecan Praline Cake is about as southern as you can get and if you like pecans and pralines you will love this easy to make, decadent and delicious cake.

 Are you looking for a recipe for delicious traditional Southern cornbread?
 Up from number four last year, Old-Fashioned Southern Cornbread made in a cast iron skillet with buttermilk is a true Southern staple, and because there is no flour, a quick, easy gluten-free recipe!